 Walking around a farm, you likely will catch a glimpse of a few barn cats scurrying around, watching farm animals or lying about in the grass.
 Don’t let their laid-back appearance fool you—barn cats are hard at work!
-Read on to learn about the barn cat lifestyle and how best to care for them.
+Read on to learn about their lifestyle and how best to care for them.

 What Are Barn Cats?